 How To Pay For Skilled Nursing Stay

-Self-funding for the well-planned consumer and financially fortunate individual.
-If you haven’t purchased long-term care insurance, you will need substantial assets that give a flow of income and cash, consistently.
+Self-funding is for the well-planned consumer and financially fortunate individual.
+If you haven’t purchased Long-Term Care Insurance, you will need substantial assets that give a flow of income and cash, consistently.

 Long-Term Care Insurance

-A long-term care policy pays a specified amount for nursing home care for a specified number of years in one’s lifetime.
-It’s designed to help supplement your care and protect your assets by paying for the expenses-the amounts set in your policy.
+A Long-Term Care Insurance policy pays a specified amount for nursing home care for a specified number of years in one’s lifetime.
+It’s designed to help supplement your care cost and protect your assets by paying for the expenses.

-Depending on the policy you buy and your plan of care, a long-term care policy can help pay for other services like home care, nursing home and assisted living facilities and other options.
+Depending on the policy you purchase and your plan of care, a Long-Term Care Insurance policy can help pay for other services like home care, nursing home and/or assisted living facilities and other options.

-Medicare is a federal government program that pays for hospital and medical insurance for people 65 years of age and older, and to certain ill or disabled persons.
-It also pays for 100 days of care in a skilled nursing home facility per benefits period.
-It pays for 100 percent of the care given in a skilled nursing home for the first 20 days but only after a three-day hospital stay.
+Medicare is a Federal government insurance program that pays for hospital and medical insurance for people 65 years of age and older, and to certain ill or disabled persons.
+It also pays for 100 days of care in a Skilled Nursing facility per benefits period.
+It pays for 100 percent of the care given in a Skilled Nursing facility for the first 20 days, but only after a three-day hospital stay.
 Starting on day 21 there’s a co-payment for the remainder of the stay.

 Medicare Part A is “hospital” insurance and Medicare Part B is an optional supplementary medical insurance for a small monthly premium.

-Medicaid is another federally funded government program that pays for certain health services and nursing home care for people with low incomes.
+Medicaid is another federally funded government insurance program that pays for certain health services and nursing home care for people with low incomes.
 Medicaid also pays for some long-term care services at home and in the community.
-Medicaid contracts with privately owned nursing facilities and helps cover the costs for those who qualify.
+Medicaid contracts with privately-owned nursing facilities and helps cover the costs for those who qualify.

 Medicaid has limitations on the assets you can have and the income you can receive before you are eligible for benefits.
-Who is eligible and the types of services given are different in each state.
-Restrictions apply to transferring assets to heirs to qualify for Medicaid.
+Eligibility and the types of services given are different in each state, and restrictions apply to transferring assets to heirs to qualify for Medicaid.

 Qualifying for Medicaid